BSc (Honours) Criminology and Psychology

 You benefit from teaching staff who are active in two research centres – Hallam Centre for Community Justice and our Centre for Research on Human Behaviour.
 Thanks to this involvement with research, we can offer course content that is up-to-date and teaching perspectives that are of a very high standard.

+You also have the opportunity to study abroad.
 International academic exchanges take place in the second semester of your second year.

 • essays • projects • research reports • workbooks • portfolios • examinations • dissertation in year three